Moweaqua, Illinois: 2020 census

+Income and poverty

 The median income for a household in the village was $61,250, and the median income for a family was $76,000.
 Males had a median income of $48,882 versus $25,294 for females.
 The per capita income for the village was $26,487.
 About 10.2% of families and 10.4% of the population were below the poverty line, including 7.6% of those under age 18 and 7.5% of those age 65 or over.

 Education

 Moweaqua is served by the Central A&M School District, which was established in 1993, and also includes the city of Assumption as well as the nearby rural areas.
 Central A&M High School (grades 9–12) and Gregory Intermediate School (3–5) are located in one building on the northern edge of Moweaqua.
 The high school enrollment is approximately 300 students, and their teams are known as the Raiders.
 The Central A&M FFA Chapter is also a successful chapter in section, district and State FFA Events, as well as community service activities.